 In its verdict, the court used the honorific “don” to refer to Franco and wrote that he was head of state from October 1, 1936.
 That is when Franco was proclaimed leader of the coup against the Republic, but his government wasn’t recognized as legitimate by most countries until after the Civil War.

-To many Catalans, especially left-wing separatists who imagine themselves heirs to the Republic, it confirms that Spain hasn’t reckoned with the past.
+To many Catalans, especially left-wing separatists who imagine themselves heirs to the Republic, it confirms that the rest of Spain hasn’t reckoned with the past.

 Return of the far right

 The independence movement in Catalonia also played a role.
-Whereas Sánchez is willing to talk about more autonomy with the separatist parties that control the regional government, the right argues for the suspension of Catalan home rule.
-Vox even argues for the abolition of the entire system of autonomous governments.
+Whereas Sánchez is willing to negotiate with the separatist parties that control the regional government, the right argues for the suspension of Catalan home rule.
+Vox even argues for the abolition of Spain’s entire system of devolved governments.